Record at UAA: 65-21 (.774), 3 seasons

 McCarthy played professionally for Tus Bramsche in Bramsche, Germany, in 2006-07, where he led the league in three-pointers and free throw percentage.
 He spent 2006 with the Central Oregon Hotshots of the International Basketball League, averaging 16 points, four assists and four rebounds per game.

-A 4-year starter and 3-year captain for the Crusaders from 2002-06, McCarthy was named NNU's Orrin Hills Male Athlete of the Year for 2005-06.
-He ranks third in program history with 256 treys over his career, setting the GNAC single-season record with 102 three pointers in 2005-06.
+A 4-year starter and 3-year captain for the Crusaders from 2002-06, McCarthy was NNU's Orrin Hills Male Athlete of the Year for 2005-06.
+He ranks third in program history with 256 treys over his career, setting the then-GNAC single-season record with 102 three pointers in 2005-06.
 Overall he posted 1,161 career points for the Crusaders.

 McCarthy graduated from NNU in 2006 with a B.S. in social science education.
 He and his wife Jenny have two young children, Donovan and Aurora.